lntran26/gridsearchcv_cli/project/README.md

 Parameters: {'activation': 'relu', 'hidden_layer_sizes': (25, 25, 25, 25), 'max_iter': 500, 'solver': 'adam'}
 ```

 We can also test different activation function and optimizer (solver) options.
-Note that in this case we have to increase the max iteration parameter (mi) to avoid getting non-convergence warning.
+Note that in this case we may have to increase the max iteration parameter (mi) to avoid getting non-convergence warning.

 ```
 $ ./gridsearch.py inputs/train_data_100 -hls 50,50 -a relu tanh -s lbfgs adam -mi 10000